Do you know what an Automated External Defibrillator (AED) is?

 Operation Hammond believes it’s vital that everyone knows what an AED is and how simple they are to use.

-An AED is a device that has the ability to deliver an electrical charge to a heart that is not beating or is not beating effectively enough, such as in the case of cardiac arrest.
+An AED is a device that has the ability to deliver an electrical charge to a heart that is not beating effectively enough, such as in the case of a heart attack.
 This shock has the ability to correct the abnormal rhythm and allow for the heart to beat properly.

 These devices are carried by many emergency service personnel and can also be found in many public places for anyone to use in the event of a cardiac arrest.